Gravitational waves from inflation with antisymmetric tensor field: Tensor Perturbation

 \subsection{Speed of the Gravitational waves}

 Though we can evade from the ghost instability by setting some constraints on the coupling parameters, still there can be pathological instabilities in the gravitational wave if the square of the speed of propagation of the gravitational waves turns negative.
-But in our model, the additional kinetic term $ (\nabla_{\lambda} B^{\lambda \nu})(\nabla_{\mu} B^{\mu }_{\ \nu})$ plays a very important role in rescuing the model from this instability.
-It can be noticed that this additional kinetic term contributes only to the gradient terms of tensor modes in action thereby enhancing the probability of avoiding the instability caused due to negative value of squared gravitational wave speed.
+The objective of this section is twofold: first, we check the basic requirement that the squared speed of the gravitational wave must be real positive, and second, we obtain constraints so that the gravitational wave speed becomes unity in accordance with the recent gravitational wave data GW170817 \cite{odintsov2019}.
 The equations of motion for the gravitational waves can be obtained by varying the action (\ref{tpa2}) with respect to $h_e^{\dagger}$

 Eq. (\ref{tpb1}) looks like a damped harmonic oscillator except the coefficients of $\dot{h_e}$ and $h_e$ are not constants.
 These coefficients are dependent on time, and the time dependence is coming from the terms $\phi^2 $ and $H^2$.
 In quasi de-Sitter space they can be expressed in terms of the slow roll parameters $\epsilon$ and $\delta$ and can be approximated to be constant.
 The expression for $\phi^2 $ and $H^2$ in quasi de-Sitter space is given by